rackerlabs/technical-blog/content/blog/2021/2021-06-23-the-importance-of-gitops-moving-towards-cloud-native/index.md

 #### 3. Detect and manage drift across services and platforms

-By integrating infrastructure tooling or Kubernetes Operators into the GitOps process, you ensure that the services and platforms defined through code stay aligned with the repository.
-You achieve this by enabling Kubernetes Operators or infrastructure tools to monitor the current state of services or platforms and ensure that the system reconciles desired state when drift occurs.
+By integrating infrastructure tools or Kubernetes Operators into the GitOps process, you ensure that the services and platforms defined through code stay aligned with the repository.
+You achieve this by enabling Kubernetes Operators or infrastructure tools to monitor the current state of services or platforms and ensure that the system reconciles the desired state when drift occurs.

 #### 4. Automate services and platform deployments with continuous integration